Being Grounded by Mark Carlin

 Many of us have had epiphanies while engaged in gardening and working with trees and plants, with the cycles of the changing seasons, with successes and failures in our growing endeavors.
 Here is one of my “ah-now I see” moments:

 I was late in life when the time and place and opportunity arrived where real relationship with the land and the ground began.
 I was fortunate in my early 50's to meet a woman "of the land" who held out her hand and invited me "home".
 Pam said at the time that it would certainly take me a few years to get my feet on the ground here at Sweetwater Sanctuary.
 My first epiphany came as I began going shoe-less in the gardens.
-I had been a Redwing-boot-working-man for decades, and as I began gradually removing those leathered barriers between me and the earth--well it was like a great weight, a great veil got lifted.
-I began to actually feel the earth again, its textures, its temperatures, and I began having a profound realization that the world of ladybugs in the spring and fireflies in the heat of summer nights and garter snakes in the cool morning grasses were relatives and environments that I had been so far away from--ever since being a little kid it seemed.
+I had been a Redwing-boot-working-man for decades, and as I began gradually removing those leathered barriers between me and the Earth--well it was like a great weight, a great veil got lifted.
+I began to actually feel the Earth again, its textures, its temperatures, and I began having a profound realization that the world of ladybugs in the spring and fireflies in the heat of summer nights and garter snakes in the cool morning grasses were relatives and environments that I had been so far away from--ever since being a little kid it seemed.
 I felt moved to the core at how completely I had assumed that the natural world would never again appear that way.
-I began getting grounded working in gardens and with the soil.
-And some old memories returned from somewhere out of the ground and through my feet and into my heart, and I grieved, remembering some of the language in the air at my all boys ROTC Catholic high school in the 1960's.
-A couple of the highest put-downs thrown back then in that environment were calling someone a "fem" and a "farmer".
-Now, through working with the soil, I was finding ways of metabolizing that old grief.
+I began getting grounded, working in gardens and with the soil.
+Some old memories returned from somewhere out of the ground, through my feet, and into my heart, and I grieved, remembering some of the language in the air at my all-boys ROTC Catholic high school in the 1960s.
+A couple of the highest put-downs thrown back then in that environment were calling someone a "fem" and a "farmer"” Now, through working with the soil, I was finding ways of metabolizing that old grief.

 In the physical form, our composting for soil contributions at Sweetwater Sanctuary involves a row of 4 bins, or chambers, made of wood, each about 4' square and high.
 I use two of them each season actively, then one for storage of cover material and the fourth for resting a completed pile.
 Starting from scratch with an empty bin in a new year, a foot or more of leaves, grass and hay forms the bed.
 Good worm-welcoming food scraps tucked initially under that is a nice invitation.
 Some shovel-fulls of older compost add a sense of continuity, a carrying over of losses and gains.